Aspatria Agricultural Cooperative Society: Early beginnings

 In 1869, a quantity of artificial ‘turnip’ manure priced at £7.50 per ton arrived in the Aspatria district.
 Of the recipients were John Twentyman of Hawkrigg Farm, and William Norman of High Close, bought 5 tons and 2 tons respectively.
 Norman, a qualified chemist, doubted the integrity of the declared chemical properties and sought verification from former colleague, Thomas Anderson, of Glasgow University.
 Anderson confirmed Norman's suspicions, as the manure contained only 13 per cent of soluble phosphates with a value of £2 50p per ton.
 In the meantime, Twentyman, acting independently applied the manure to a field of turnips and experienced disappointing results.
 The two neighbours met through the intermediary of local veterinary surgeon Henry Thompson MRCVS who suggested they form an Agricultural Society at Aspatria, with the primary aim of initiating an annual Agricultural Show.
 It was during a speech at the inaugural show dinner, in September 1869, that Sir Wilfrid Lawson, 2nd Baronet of Brayton advised local farmers to follow his example and join the Agricultural and Horticultural Association, established by Edward Owen Greening at Manchester two years earlier.
 Twentyman took the initiative one stage further and organised a meeting of local landlords and tenant farmers with a view of establishing a small company for buying fertilisers and feed stuff at a guaranteed quality.
 At a meeting on 24 January 1870, twenty members agreed to draw up a list of rules, adopt a motto ‘each for all and all for each’, appoint Henry Thompson as secretary, on an initial salary of £65 per annum, and to purchase 160 subscription shares at £1 each.
 On 14 April the society, the first of its kind in Cumberland, registered the company under the Industrial and Provident Societies Act 1893 (56 & 57 Vict. c.
 39).

 The rules

-This society will check the sale of inferior and adulterated articles, by giving the members the control over the agency that purchases for them.
-The committee having supreme power, and being a representative body annually elected, no abuse of the kind can creep in without the connivance of the members themselves; a thing all but impossible.
-If any member or customer can supply themselves better without the intervention of the society, or through other agency, we have no right to expect or desire to obtain their custom.
-In judging this however, it is necessary to bear in mind that purchasing members receive back all surplus profits after payment of working expenses, and interest on capital.
-They must also remember that the greatest possible care will be taken by obtaining analyses, and exacting guarantees to secure pure articles of the very highest quality.
-The committee will make this in fact the special feature of the society.
+The society stated one of its objective was to reduce sale of inferior or adulterated articles by giving members oversight of purchasing through an annually elected committee.
+It maintained that members could purchase elsewhere if they found better alternatives and that surplus profits, after operating expenses and interest on capital, would be returned to purchasing members. the society also stated that it intended to use product analyses and supplier guarantees as measures to maintain the quality and purity of goods, describing this as a particular focus of its operations.